 William’s propos didn’t wander on to the problem of toxic waste and contamination such as PCBs (polychlorinated biphenyl)*.
-Research on whales has shown several levels of toxicity in the meat (see chart below).
+Research on whales has shown several levels of poison in the meat (see chart below).
 I didn’t dare bring it up.
 Nor did I expand on the problem of whales and other sea mammals getting caught up in fishing nets and marine debris which – on a larger scale of whaling – is threatening the species, as is the noise pollution: Prudhoe Bay with its intensive oil drilling is only 317 kilometers (197 miles) away.
 Figures are difficult to come by, but here are some dated 2004:

 Apart from the IWC, there are other, domestic, laws restricting whaling in the US, set by the Marine Mammal Protection Act (MMPA) and the Endangered Species Act (ESA).
 The MMPA prohibits all whaling except for subsistence use by Alaska Natives.
 Similarly, the ESA prohibits taking listed whales except for subsistence use by Alaska Natives.
 It can also restrict aboriginal takes where the harvest “materially and negatively affects the threatened or endangered species.”

 Endangered whales in Alaska are: the Blue Whale, the Bowhead, Cook Inlet Beluga, Hump-back, Sperm Whale, Sei Whale, and the North Pacific Right Whale.
 See State of Alaska Department of Fish and Game.